-What is the benefit of the AlphaBiolabs COVID-19 lateral flow test?
+What is the benefit of the AlphaBiolabs non-invasive COVID-19 antigen lateral flow test?

 Why wait for results?
-The AlphaBiolabs LFT is an affordable, fast, and accurate way to determine the infection status of employees on-site or returning to the workplace.
+The AlphaBiolabs non-invasive antigen LFT is an affordable, fast, and accurate way to determine the infection status of employees on-site or returning to the workplace.

 New variants of the virus are common, and it is essential to choose a COVID-19 testing partner that has the expertise to identify the most prevalent variations of the virus in the UK.
-Our LFT is the most sensitive and specific lateral flow device, which helps to minimise false negatives.
+Our non-invasive LFT is one of the most sensitive and specific antigen lateral flow devices available, which helps to minimise false negatives.

 What’s the difference between the lateral flow test and the RT-PCR test?